greenplum-db/gpdb/gpdb-doc/markdown/install_guide/migrate-oss-to-vmware.html.md

 # apt install ./greenplum-db-<version>-<platform>.deb
 ```

-The `yum` or `apt` command installs the commercial VMware Greenplum Database software files into a version-specific directory under `/usr/local` and updates the symbolic link `/usr/local/greenplum-db` to point to the new installation directory.
+The `yum` or `apt` command installs commercial VMware Greenplum software files into a version-specific directory under `/usr/local` and updates the symbolic link `/usr/local/greenplum-db` to point to the new installation directory.

-5. If you used `rpm` to install Greenplum Database to a non-default location on RHEL/CentOS systems, run `rpm` on each host to upgrade to the new software release (AGAIN, I DON'T KNOW WHAT THIS MEANS) and specify the same custom installation directory with the `--prefix` option, as in the following example:
+5. If you used `rpm` to install Greenplum Database to a non-default location on RHEL/CentOS systems, run `rpm` on each host to replace the software and specify the same custom installation directory with the `--prefix` option, as in the following example:

 ```
 $ sudo rpm -U ./greenplum-db-<version>-<platform>.rpm --prefix=<directory>